Financial Information of Universities Survey (FINUNI)

 The purpose of the survey is to collect financial information (income and expenditures) concerning all universities and degree-granting colleges across the country.

-The Financial Information of Universities and Colleges Survey was developed to provide financial information (income and expenditures) on all universities and degree-granting colleges in Canada.
+The Financial Information of Universities Survey was developed to provide financial information (income and expenditures) on all universities and degree-granting colleges in Canada.

 This information provides for a better understanding of the financial position for that level of education.
 The survey classifies the type of income received (grants, fees, donations and investments), by funds such as: general operating, sponsored research and capital.